bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 ### **Prefetching**

-**Prefetching** is a collection of optimization techniques that try to anticipate future memory accesses and load data into faster memory before it's actually needed by the processor.
+**Prefetching** is an optimization technique that tries to anticipate future memory accesses and load data into faster memory before it's actually needed by the processor.

 #### **The Core Problem: Memory Hierarchy Latency**
 ``` txt